 Compass Opioid Stewardship Certificate Program

-3. An active coaching portion where opioid stewardship experts conduct chart review, aid in implementation of the practice roadmap and identify individualized provider and practice needs.
+Active coaching with specialists to aid in implementation of the practice roadmap and identify individualized provider and practice needs.

 Advanced Practice Clinicians